openhoat/node-design/README.md

 ## Prerequisite

-To play, you first need to install a few dependencies :
+If you wanna play the examples, you first need to install a few dependencies :

 ```
 npm install